 However, it is well established that during drought conditions large amounts of groundwater withdrawals (pumping) will contribute to diminished flow through the Aquifer and smaller springflow rates at Barton Springs and associated adverse effects to some Aquifer users.
+The 2004 Sustainable Yield of the Barton Springs Segment report can be viewed at https://bseacd.org/uploads/HR_SustYield_BSEACD_report_2004_web.pdf.
 The Aquifer and its associated spring outlets are the sole habitat of the federally-protected Barton Springs salamander (BSS) and Austin blind salamander (ABS).
-The federal Endangered Species Act prohibits the harassment or harm of the salamanders (termed "take") that may incidentally occur as a result of the effect of pumping on decreasing water levels and springflows unless exempted under a federal Incidental Take Permit (ITP).
+The federal Endangered Species Act prohibits the harassment or harm of the salamanders (termed "take") that may incidentally occur as a result of the effect of pumping on decreasing water levels and springflows unless exempted under a federal ITP.

-The District's activities that create the need for an HCP and an ITP relate to the following groundwater management functions of the District:
+The District's activities that create the need for an HCP and an ITP relate to the District's following programmatic functions for managing groundwater production:

-Adopt, implement, and enforce regulations and management programs that protect existing groundwater supplies, improve aquifer demand management, provide Aquifer and springflow protection during droughts, promote and improve aquifer recharge, and carry out other beneficial management strategies; and

-Avoid, or minimize, and mitigate negative impacts upon federally listed species dependent upon springflow from Barton Springs through adoption and implementation of regulations, management programs, scientific research programs, conservation education programs, and collaborative efforts with other governmental entities.
+- Adopt, implement, and enforce regulations and management programs that protect existing groundwater supplies, improve aquifer demand management, provide Aquifer and springflow protection during droughts, promote and improve aquifer recharge, and carry out other beneficial management strategies; and - Avoid, or minimize, and mitigate negative impacts upon federally listed species dependent upon springflow from Barton Springs through adoption and implementation of regulations, management programs, scientific research programs, conservation education programs, and collaborative efforts with other governmental entities.

-These activities directly and indirectly affect withdrawals (groundwater produciton) from the Aquifer In turn, as a result of the hydrology of the groundwater system, such withdrawals lower the water levels in the Aquifer, which consequently reduces the discharge (springflow, or flow) at Barton Springs.
+These activities directly and indirectly affect withdrawals (groundwater production) from the Aquifer.
+In turn, as a result of the hydrology of the groundwater system, such withdrawals lower the water levels in the Aquifer, which consequently reduces the discharge (springflow, or flow) at Barton Springs.
 There is a well-established relationship, within the observed data range, between the flow issuing from the outlets of Barton Springs and the chemistry of the water.
 As flow decreases, the dissolved oxygen (DO) concentration of the water, which is required by the Covered Species for survival, decreases, and the concentration of dissolved solids increases.
 This natural variation in water chemistry derives from the physical system of the Aquifer, and it occurs regardless of whether Aquifer water-levels and springflow decreases are due to drought, withdrawals by wells, or both.

 During normal and high-flow conditions in the Aquifer, the combined flow of the natural outlets at Barton Springs are minimally affected by the total amount of water that is being withdrawn by wells in the Aquifer.
 Under these conditions, the District's program elements principally address the long-term sustainability of the Aquifer as a water supply.
 Under these high-flow conditions, the amount of water withdrawn from the Aquifer by pumping wells and the provisions of the District's regulatory program are believed to have essentially no effect on the chemistry of the springflow.
-This is because the physical and chemical characteristics of the springflow are mostly attributable to meteorologically induced stormflows and seasonal factors, and from time to time, other external factor.
+This is because the physical and chemical characteristics of the springflow are mostly attributable to meteorologically-induced stormflows and seasonal factors, and from time to time, other external factors.